turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 Overview
 ------------

-The Capstone Project will last two weeks and will consist of students working in teams of 4+ students.
-Teams will be formed based on interest in an existing Turing internal projects listed [here](http://backend.turing.io/module4/projects_overview) or the cohort's existing personal projects.
+The Capstone Project will last two weeks and will consist of students working in teams of 3-4 students.
+Teams will be formed based on interest in an existing Turing internal projects or the cohort's existing personal projects listed [here](https://gist.github.com/BobGu/8e1aa089c9fafc99c0c557dfcbbf9080).

 Roles
 ------------